Get information about COVID-19 vaccinations, testing and visiting standards. Learn More.

 Bronchiolitis (brong-kee-oh-LYE-tiss) is an infection of the respiratory tract.
 It happens when tiny airways called bronchioles (BRONG-kee-olz) get infected with a virus.
 They swell and fill with mucus, which can make breathing hard.

-Bronchiolitis is more common during the winter months.
+Bronchiolitis is more common during the fall and winter months.
 Most cases can be managed at home.

 What Are the Signs & Symptoms of Bronchiolitis?